mtenorio50/green-route-akl/README.md

 # Project Master Plan Content
 ## GreenRoute AKL — Project Master Plan
+### GreenRoute AKL is an intelligent transport platform for Auckland that blends real-time data, predictive analytics, and carbon insights to help commuters travel smarter and city planners build a greener, more efficient city.

 1. Main Objectives
 - To create a data-powered, intelligent transportation platform for Auckland, empowering commuters to travel faster, smarter, and greener.